 Participants/parents/guardians will be given an oral thermometer, tape measure and diary lateral flow test if they develop symptoms of COVID-19 (fever, cough, sore throat, loss of taste or smell) at any time while in the study, and to repeat the test 3 to 4 days later.
 Results should be recorded in the diary.

-(electronic, but for those who are unable to use an electronic diary, a paper version will be made taken.
-Diaries (paper or electronic) will be reviewed.
-Observations and physical examination will be performed if clinically indicated.
+(electronic, but for those who are unable to use an electronic diary, a paper version will be made

 D28 visit), and to record the result in their diary.
-Participants will also be asked to perform a and saliva samples will be taken at selected sites from participants who have given optional consent for this.
+Participants will also be asked to perform a